julianrees/academic-kickstart/content/home/about-us.md

 &nbsp;

 **HOPO Therapeutics** specializes in the targeted chelation of heavy metals.
-Our primary focus is the removal of these metals from the body, including preventing and treating the gadolinium deposition that occurs from exposure to MRI contrast agents.
+This includes preventing and treating the gadolinium deposition that occurs from exposure to MRI contrast agents, as well as environmental heavy metals like lead and cadmium.

-Our small molecule therapeutics are also designed for both prophylaxis and treatment of exposure to radioactive elements such as plutonium, americium, and uranium.
+Our small molecule therapeutics are also designed for both prophylaxis and treatment of exposure to radioactive elements such as plutonium, americium, and uranium. [*Read more*](/science)

 &nbsp;